reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ## Lambda Expressions Explained

-Lambda expressions are a key feature of Java 8, allowing us to create compact, anonymous functions in a clear and concise manner.
-They are a cornerstone of functional programming in Java and provide a way to represent functional interfaces in a simpler form.
+**Lambda expressions are a key feature of Java 8, allowing us to create compact, anonymous functions in a clear and concise manner.** They are a cornerstone of functional programming in Java and provide a way to represent functional interfaces in a simpler form.

 The general syntax of a lambda expression is as follows:
 ```java
 (parameters) -> { body }
 ```
 Parameters represent a comma-separated list of input parameters to the lambda function.
-If there's only one parameter, parentheses can be omitted.
-Arrow Operator separates the parameters from the body of the lambda expression.
+If there's only one parameter, we can omit the parentheses.
+Arrow operator separates the parameters from the body of the lambda expression.
 Finally, the body contains the function logic.
-If there's only one statement, braces can be omitted.
+If there's only one statement, we can omit the braces.

-Lambda expressions can be used to create anonymous functions, allowing us to write inline logic without the need for additional class definitions.
+We can use lambda expressions to create anonymous functions.
+That allows us to write inline logic without the need for additional class definitions.
+We can use such anonymous functions where it requires us to pass functional interfaces.

-We can use lambda expressions to implement anonymous functions where functional interfaces are required.
 Here are three examples demonstrating how to use lambda expressions without relying on built-in functional interfaces:

 ### Example 1: Implementing a Custom Functional Interface